endometriosis

 The main complication of endometriosis is impaired fertility.
 Approximately one-third to one-half of women with endometriosis have difficulty getting pregnant.

 For pregnancy to occur, an egg must be released from an ovary, travel through the neighboring fallopian tube, become fertilized by a sperm cell and attach itself to the uterine wall to begin development.
-Endometriosis may obstruct the tube and keep the egg and sperm from uniting.
-But the condition also seems to affect fertility in less-direct ways, such as damage to the sperm or egg.
+Endometriosis may block the fallopian tube and keep the egg and sperm from uniting.
+But endometriosis also seems to affect fertility in less-direct ways, such as damage to the sperm or egg.

 Even so, many women with mild to moderate endometriosis can still conceive and carry a pregnancy to term.
-Doctors sometimes advise women with endometriosis not to delay having children because the condition may worsen with time.
+Doctors sometimes advise women with endometriosis not to delay having children because the condition may become worse with time.

 Ovarian cancer